batalong123/RockPaperScissors-ComputerVisionGame/README.md

 # RockPaperScissors-ComputerVisionGame

-Build an intelligent machine that can compete with human in rock paper scissor game.
+Build an intelligent machine that can compete with human in rock paper scissor computer vision game.